 - City Website

 - Media Relations

 From posters and brochures promoting city events and festivals to the Team Greer Annual Report that follows the accomplishments of all city departments, the Communications Office designs and coordinates the printing of dozens of pieces during the course of the year.

 For many, it's become the norm to check online for news and information.
-When seeking information about the City of Greer, www.cityofgreer.org is the place to go.
-The site was completely redesigned in 2011 with a more user-friendly design and multimedia capabilities.
+When seeking information about the City of Greer, this City website is the place to go.
+The site was completely redesigned in 2018 with more interactive features and multimedia capabilities.

 Charter Cable Channel 193 / AT&T U-verse Channel 99

 City of Greer residents who receive their cable television service through Charter Communications may follow city news and announcements on Channel 15, also known as GTV.
 The information is also available to AT&T U-verse subscribers on Channel 99.
 An excellent companion to the city website, this informative recording keeps residents aware of important news.

 Residents know about the great quality of life in the City of Greer.
 Letting those outside the city know about the multitude of business and recreational opportunities in the city helps maintain a strong economy.
 We welcome visitors for festivals, events in City Park, and shopping and dining experiences - everything that makes the City of Greer a great place to live, work, and play.